JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/concepts/ksql-architecture.md

 These categories are similar in syntax, data types, and expressions, but they have different functions in KSQL Server.

-Data Definition Language (DDL) Statements
+### Data Definition Language (DDL) Statements

-:   Imperative verbs that define metadata on the KSQL server by adding,
-    changing, or deleting streams and tables.
+Imperative verbs that define metadata on the KSQL server by adding, changing, or deleting streams and tables.
 Data Definition Language statements modify metadata only and don\'t operate on data.
 You can use these statements with declarative DML statements.

 The DDL statements include:

 -   CREATE STREAM
 -   CREATE TABLE
 -   DROP STREAM
 -   DROP TABLE
 -   CREATE STREAM AS SELECT (CSAS)
 -   CREATE TABLE AS SELECT (CTAS)

-Data Manipulation Language (DML) Statements
+### Data Manipulation Language (DML) Statements

-:   Declarative verbs that read and modify data in KSQL streams and
+Declarative verbs that read and modify data in KSQL streams and tables.
-    tables.
 Data Manipulation Language statements modify data only and don\'t change metadata.
 The KSQL engine compiles DML statements into Kafka Streams applications, which run on a Kafka cluster like any other Kafka Streams application.

 The DML statements include:

 -   SELECT
 -   INSERT INTO
 -   CREATE STREAM AS SELECT (CSAS)
 -   CREATE TABLE AS SELECT (CTAS)

 The CSAS and CTAS statements occupy both categories, because they perform both a metadata change, like adding a stream, and they manipulate data, by creating a derivative of existing records.

-For more information, see [ksql\_syntax\_reference]{role="ref"}.
+For more information, see [ksql_syntax_reference]{role="ref"}.

 KSQL Deployment Modes
 ---------------------